Bass Pro Shops and Cabela's hiring for holiday season

-Bass Pro Shops and Cabela’s is gearing up for the holiday season across America, hiring 7,000 seasonal, part-time and full-time team members at a National Hiring Day event on Wednesday, Oct.
-13 and Thursday, Oct.
+Bass Pro Shops and Cabela’s is gearing up for the holiday season across America, hiring 7,000 seasonal, part-time and full-time team members at a National Hiring Day event today (Wednesday, Oct.
+13) and Thursday, Oct.
 14 from 10 a.m. to 7 p.m.

 Bass Pro Shops at 2901 Bass Pro Drive in Council Bluffs, Iowa is in search of 45 candidates for positions in several retail departments.